56th NCGA Public Links Championship | Poppy Hills / Pacific Grove | June 28-29, 2021

 Ryan King holds the scoring record set in 1999 of six-under-par 138.
 Only three players have managed back-to-back victories, Mike Powers in 1972 and 1973, Mitch Thomas in 1978 and 1979, and Scott Hardy in 2010 and 2011.
 Four-time NCGA Player of the Year Casey Boyns still reigns with the most NCGA Public Links wins, having claimed the trophy four times.

-Qualifying for the championship flight of the 2013 Public Links Championship take place April 4 at the following courses:
+QUALIFYING for the 2021 Public Links and Public Links Net Championships will take place June 2-5 at the following courses:

 |1992||Lou Alvarez at Poppy Hills||74-74-148|

 |1996||Casey Boyns at Poppy Hills||72-69-141|

 |1997||Dennis Mitchell at Poppy Hills and Spanish Bay||75-68-143|

 |2013||Nick Moore at Bayonet and Spyglass Hill||73-71-144|

 |2015||Nick Moore at Poppy Hills and Spyglass Hill||71-71-142|